qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 ::: {.notes}
 * This can result in good metadata *or* outdated metadata.
-For example, we have that issue with the bedmachine data produced for QGreenland.
-We can `gdalwarp` a bedmachine dataset to WGS84 and observe that the `mapping#` namespace continues to specify "polar stereographic" projection.
+For example, we have that issue with the BedMachine data produced for QGreenland.
+We can `gdalwarp` a BedMachine dataset to WGS84 and observe that the `mapping#` namespace continues to specify "polar stereographic" projection.
 On the plus side, citation and other metadata which we want to keep was also pulled over.
 This means you may need to do some manual metadata